msg-CareerPaths/csharp-training/chapters/201-adonet.md

 Next you should update the application so that products are stored in SQL database using ADO.Net.
 Create a new products controller and service.
-To set the SQL connection string and table name in the service class ,use the SqlSettings with the 2 properties ConnectionString and ProductTableName loaded from the appsettings.json file, which you already created in the exercise from [1.6 Chapter](https://github.com/msg-CareerPaths/csharp-training/blob/main/chapters/106-configuration.md).
+To set the SQL connection string and table name in the service class ,use the SqlSettings with the 2 properties ConnectionString and ProductTableName loaded from the appsettings.json file, which you already created in the exercise from a previous [chapter](https://github.com/msg-CareerPaths/csharp-training/blob/main/chapters/206-configuration.md).

 Build and run the application, call all methods and check to see if the product table is updated accordingly on the sql server.

-Further Reading:
+**Further Reading:**

  - [How to Use ADO .NET in ASP MVC .NET 6 Core application](https://www.youtube.com/watch?v=QN4gKyCEzHA)
  - [ADO.NET Tutorial For Beginners and Professionals](https://dotnettutorials.net/lesson/what-is-ado-net/)